Key takeaways

 In practice, rejections trace back to one of three patterns.
 None of them are about virtual addresses being "suspicious" — they're about using the wrong kind of address or using it inconsistently.

 Pattern 1 — The address is actually a PO box or mailbox number.
 Some providers that call themselves "virtual mailbox" services are reselling PMB numbers at shipping stores.
 The address looks like a suite but is technically a PO box under FINTRAC rules.
 Banks decline these.
-Auteur's addresses are commercial suites, not PMB numbers.
+Auteur is built around commercial suite addresses rather than PMB numbers.
+(If your business is itself a money services business that has to register with FINTRAC — not just a bank customer — the same physical-address rule applies from the registration side: see FINTRAC MSB Registration: The Business Address Rule.)

 Pattern 2 — Incorporation lists a different address than the bank application.
 The founder incorporated with their home address before setting up a virtual address, never updated the registry, and then tried to open a bank account with the new address.
 The bank sees two addresses, flags the mismatch, and pauses the file.

 Pattern 3 — Non-resident director, no in-person plan.
 The corporation is fine, the address is fine, but the director is abroad and the bank requires at least one director signature in person.
 This has nothing to do with the address — but people often mistake it for an address rejection.
-Set up the banking conversation early so the in-person visit happens on a planned schedule rather than as a surprise.
+If the founder is moving to Canada personally, set up the banking conversation early.
+If the founder will stay overseas and run the Canadian entity remotely, the document set, the in-person verification logistics, and the Wise Business remote-first alternative are different enough to warrant their own playbook — see How to Open a Canadian Business Bank Account as a Non-Resident.

 FAQ